 Overselling and under-delivering are two of the biggest eCommerce blunders you can commit this festive season.
 They not only limit your sales but can direct unhappy customers straight to your competitors.

 But, with online sales rising at an unprecedented rate, it can be challenging to prepare for the unknown.
 Luckily, these three simple but effectice fulfilment and shipping strategies can help.

 It might sound obvious, yet many online retailers are simply unprepared for the volume of sales at Christmas time – leading to stockouts and unhappy customers.
 Protect your eCommerce store against this with these four simple tactics.

 Find and crunch last year’s eCommerce sales reports to predict seasonal trends, forecast demand and plan your stock levels across November, December and January.

 Monitor your inventory

-Use an inventory management tool to closely monitor your cross-channel stock levels, and set up low stock alerts that give you enough time to replenish stock before selling out.
+Use an inventory management tool to closely monitor your multi-channel stock levels, and set up low stock alerts that give you enough time to replenish stock before selling out.

 Automate your inventory management